bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 00:42:24

-Oh, of course.
+Of course.

 Speaker 5: 00:42:24

-So by having having a vault construction, you could say like, oh, no, if somebody goes and like hacks this device, then I still have a cancellation path.
+So by having having a vault construction, you could say like, no, if somebody goes and like hacks this device, then I still have a cancellation path.
-Like I still have some way of clawing my money back so that it's, you know, it doesn't completely compromise everything.
+Like I still have some way of clawing my money back so that it's, it doesn't completely compromise everything.

 Speaker 0: 00:42:41

-Yeah, it's, I guess like the goal, at least in my mind to the bias to the things I do, the idea is like, how do you sleep at night?
+I guess like the goal at least in my mind to the bias to the things I do, the idea is like, how do you sleep at night?
 And the problem is once you have too many nights, well slept, you forget.
 You forget what he did.
 You forget what stuff is.